matthewcarbone/XAS-NNE/README.md

 # XAS-NNE

-Neural network ensembles for X-ray absorption spectroscopy of molecules and materials.
+Neural network ensembles for X-ray absorption spectroscopy of molecules.

+**NOTE: this is not a software package, and the use of the code is somewhat unclear from the notebooks alone.
+To reproduce results in the manuscript, the notebooks and scripts can more or less be run in order.**

+**NOTE: information in the `data` directory is generated on the fly, and data is available upon reasonable request to the authors.**

 ## Funding acknowledgement